 If you are looking for an invoicing system that is easy to use, there are plenty of options available to choose from.
 Failing to manage invoices sets you up for a bookkeeping nightmare and could ultimately cause your business to fail.

 Establish a location for unpaid invoices separately from those that are paid to improve the accuracy of your payment system.
 It should be easy for you to manage so you can find both unpaid and paid invoices in a hurry if you are talking to a client on the phone and need to reference a past transaction.

 Using past purchasing information from your clients can help you to know what they are looking for in the future.
 With increased accuracy in your invoicing, you can track past transactions and increase the possibility that your customers will come to you again for similar services.

 Sometimes customers need a courtesy call or a second statement to remind them of an unpaid bill.
 Scheduling reminders or second statements can increase the likelihood of you getting payment for the services you provided.

 There are both state and federal laws that apply to billing and collecting practices.
 Knowing what you can and can’t do is a must for a business owner.
 Find out what the laws say to ensure you do not violate them.
 That could make it even more difficult for you to receive the payment you are due.

 Always be courteous when asking for payment.
 Keeping and losing customers could be as simple as keeping an even tone and smiling when dealing with them.
 Just because you are asking for payment, even a late payment, doesn’t mean you should treat them poorly.

 Billing your customers is not the most fun task, but it is a necessary one.
-Avoiding these 15 mistakes can help you ensure you stay in business for a long time to come.
+Avoiding these 15 mistakes businesses make when billing can help you ensure you stay in business for a long time to come.